LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/README.md.txt

 As [`UNICORN Binance Trailing Stop Loss Bot`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss-bot.html) we also offer a standalone version that does not require an installed Python environment.

-Please read carefully all provided documentation before using this lib!
+Please read carefully all provided [documentation](https://unicorn-binance-trailing-stop-loss.docs.lucit.tech/) and look in the [issues](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/issues) about known problems before using this tool - you use it at your own risk!

 If you put this engine on a market, you should stop trading manually on this market yourself!